theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/move-clustervirtualmachinerole.md

 ```

 This example performs a live migration of clustered virtual machine named Virtual Machine1 to the node named node2.
-The Windows PowerShell® prompt returns as soon as the action has been initiated.
+The Windows PowerShell?? prompt returns as soon as the action has been initiated.

 ### Example 3
 ```